 But let’s not discuss the timing of gold investments for now.
 Let’s focus on whether to invest in sovereign gold bonds or gold ETFs in India.

 As mentioned earlier, physical gold is still a favourite.

 But from an investment perspective, there are other ways to invest in gold like gold ETFs, Gold Funds and SGB (Sovereign Gold Bonds).

 I have written in detail about the features of SGBs in India.
 You can read it to understand the details.
 But for a reminder, here is a refresher below:

-The Sovereign Gold Bonds (or SGBs or popularly called Gold bonds) are bond securities denominated in weight, i.e. grams (gms) of gold.
+Sovereign Gold Bonds (or SGBs or popularly called Gold bonds) are bond securities denominated in weight, i.e. grams (gms) of gold.
 You can invest anywhere from 1 gram to 4 kilograms of gold in SGBs.
-These come with sovereign backing and are issued by Reserve Bank of Indian (RBI) on behalf of the Indian government (to know more, check additional details via RBI’s site link).
+These come with sovereign backing and are issued by the Reserve Bank of India (RBI) on behalf of the Indian government (to know more, check additional details via RBI’s site link).

 And what to do if one wants to exit even before the 5th year?

-To check how each of the previous announced SGB Series is trading, check this link on NSE’s site.
+To check how each of the previously announced SGB Series is trading, check this link on NSE’s site.

 Now comes the best part about SGBs.